guanyimeng/WakeUpAI/README.md

 # WakeUpAI

+Don't forget to star it if you like this project!

 ## Description
 A Raspberry Pi based Alarm, using OpenAI API to generate feeds and speak them out as Alarm sounds to wake up people softly with their interested content.